London Drum

 Alternative routes include Whitechapel to Aldgate East, Whitechapel to Stepney Green and Whitechapel to Bethnal Green

-Whitechapel tube station is wheelchair accessible, and has step-free access from the street to the train
+Whitechapel is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Shadwell – You must use stairs when changing between the DLR and London Overground platforms
+Changing trains at Shadwell – You must use stairs when changing between the DLR and London Overground platforms

 Fare zone Cash Oyster & Contactless cards